ajhenaor/tesorio_test/README.md

 # Tesorio test

 ## DB Connection
-The admin panel can be accessed trough `localhost:8080`.
-The credentials to access the DB are:
+The Postgres database can be accessed trough `localhost:8080`.
+The access credentials the DB are:

 ```
-host= 'db'
+server= 'db'
+username= 'postgres'
+password= 'postgres'
 dbname= 'tesorio'
-user= 'postgres'
-password= 'postgres'
 ```

 ## Deployment